KNOWING MY RIGHTS

 Each of us have a unique DNA, so our brains are wired differently.
 Along with the differences in our family & social background, how each of us thinks & feels is not like anyone else.
 Some of us may have similarities, but ultimately we can’t be in anyone else’s skin, nor they ours.

-• ownership of knowledge & wisdom, for the benefit of ourselves & others
+• ownership of knowledge & wisdom, for the benefit of ourself & others

-• our responsibility to find our True Self, learn about dysfunction & about how the real world works
+• a responsibility to find our True Self, learn about dysfunction & how the real world works

-• standing by our personal wisdom, & defend all our rights, especially in any unhealthy environment.
+• standing on our personal wisdom, & defend all our rights, especially in any unhealthy environment.

-We can verify “I know what I know” by using supporting evidence, usually based on positive experiences & education.
+We can verify “I know what I know – but I can’t know everything!” by using supporting evidence, usually based on positive experiences & education.
 But sometimes ‘existing knowledge’ can hinder us from opening our mind to possible alternatives & solutions, thus curbing the creative process.
 So having to be right – all the time – is overrated.

-NOTE: We know that brain chemicals are triggered when reacting angrily to strong upsets (scroll to ‘special case’).
-They make us feel better – temporarily.
+NOTE : We know that brain chemicals are triggered when reacting angrily to strong upsets (scroll to ‘special case’), which make us feel better – temporarily.
 If ‘have a fight – feel better’ (aBR) is constantly repeated, it will set up an addictive cycle without dealing with the underlying problems.
 CHART

-• Instead – There’s another hormone that allows us to feel just as good as adrenaline, which is oxytocin*.
-It’s activated by positive human connection, opening up networks in the executive brain (prefrontal cortex), increasing our ability to trust & be available for sharing.
+• Instead of aBR – There’s another hormone that allows us to feel just as good as adrenaline, which is oxytocin*.
+It’s activated by positive human connection, opening up networks in the executive brain (prefrontal cortex), increasing our ability to think clearly so we can feel safe & be available for positive interactions.

 * Studies now show that oxytocin (the ‘love hormone’) interferes with the release of cortisol, a hormones responsible for stress, so it reduces anxiety-raised blood pressure.
 It makes one feel affectionate, calm, generous, relaxed & trusting.
-It also improves sociability, reducing the feeling of isolation.
+This improves sociability, reducing the feeling of isolation.

-HUGS release oxytocin :).
-This chemical plays a big role in promoting & building lasting relationships, strengthening marriages & reducing conflicts, even building warmth & connection between strangers.
+HUGS release oxytocin 😍, the chemical that plays a big role in promoting & building lasting relationships, strengthening marriages & reducing conflicts, even respect & connection between strangers.
 (More…)

-• Instead – gaining Mental Health includes gently detaching from to our compulsive need for ‘Right-ness’.
+• Instead of aBR – gaining Mental Health includes gently detaching from our compulsive need for ‘Right-ness’.
 This will come from having our many painful experiences validated, knowing our true rights, & learning to identify harmful behavior in others – so we don’t keep trying to convince the unconvinceable.

 We don’t always have to push our own agenda or always get our way.
 Al-Anon asks: ”How important is it?” – in the big scheme of things.
 Will we remember this incident 10 years from now?
 Some things are simply not worth the effort – such as being right all the time.